Pooling information in likelihood-free inference: Introduction

 \section{Introduction}

-The use of complex models has led researchers to employ statistical methods that are capable of conducting reliable inference in situations where the likelihood function is intractable.
-In Bayesian inference, this has led to the use of so-called likelihood free inference (LFI) methods, such as approximate Bayesian computation (ABC), which replace evaluation of the likelihood with model simulation; for a review of ABC see the recent handbook \cite{sisson2018handbook}.
+The complexity of many models encountered in modern applications has led to the development of new inferential methods which are applicable when the likelihood function is intractable.
+To perform Bayesian inference with intractable likelihoods so-called likelihood free inference (LFI) methods are commonly used, which replace likelihood evaluations by model simulations.
+One of the most well-established LFI methods is approximate Bayesian computation (ABC); for a review of ABC see the handbook \cite{sisson2018handbook}.

 LFI assumes that the observed data is drawn from a given class of models from which it is feasible to generate synthetic data.
-Common implementations of LFI construct an approximate posterior for the model unknowns by comparing, in a given distance, summary statistics calculated using the observed data and data simulated from the model.
-While such a procedure allows us to conduct statistical inference in very complex models, the broad applicability of such methods has been hindered by the persistent issue of which summaries one should choose in any given situation.
+Common LFI methods construct an approximate posterior for the model unknowns by comparing, in a given distance, summary statistics calculated using the observed data and data simulated from the model.
+This approach permits statistical inference in complex models, but with accuracy heavily depending on the choice of summary statistics.

-In general, different choices of summaries result in different posteriors, and can sometimes produce surprisingly different (posterior) inferences.
-This problem is made more difficult by the fact that a direct comparison of different collections of summaries is not necessarily helpful: under regularity conditions, the LFI posterior variance is (weakly) decreasing in the number of summaries used in the analysis.
-That is, asymptotically, one can never decrease the information in the LFI posterior by adding summaries (see \citealp{FMRR2016} for details).\footnote{Moreover, this asymptotic viewpoint also disregards finite-sample differences in the locations and scales of posteriors that can result from employing different collections of summaries.}

-This asymptotic perspective, however, stands in direct opposition to the practice of LFI: as one adds more summaries, the computational burden increases.
-Even if the additional summaries are highly informative, controlling the additional Monte Carlo error introduced into the posterior approximation via their inclusion requires an often untenable increase in computational cost.
+Different choices of summaries result in different posteriors, and can sometimes produce surprisingly disparate inferences.
+Directly comparing different collections of summary statistics is not easy: {under regularity conditions, asymptotically the LFI posterior variance can be shown to be (weakly) decreasing in the number of summaries used in the analysis (see \citealp{FMRR2016} and \cite{LF2016} for details).} {{However, we acknowledge that such an asymptotic viewpoint disregards finite-sample differences in the locations and scales of posteriors that can result from employing different collections of summaries.} In practice, adding more summaries also increases the computational burden.
+Even if additional summaries are highly informative, adequately controlling the additional Monte Carlo error resulting from their inclusion may not be possible with the available computational resources.